 - Neglect is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development. - Neglect may occur during pregnancy, for example, as a result of maternal substance abuse. - Once a child is born, neglect may involve a parent or carer failing to: provide adequate food, clothing and shelter (including exclusion from home or abandonment); protect a child from physical and emotional harm or danger; ensure adequate supervision (including the use of inadequate caregivers); or ensure access to appropriate medical care or treatment.
 It may also include neglect of, or unresponsiveness to, a child's basic emotional needs. - Depending on the age and capacity of the child, staff should be aware of possible self-neglect where a child may not be following medical guidance or taking medication as prescribed.
-Where this is the case, this should be raised as a safeguarding concern. - Indicators may include: - o unattended medical and dental needs. - o consistent lack of supervision. - o consistent hunger. - o nutritional deficiencies. - o inappropriate dress for weather conditions. - o poor hygiene. - o persistent (untreated) conditions (eg head lice or other skin disorders). - o development delays (eg language, weight). - o irregular or non-attendance at school or lateness. - demands for constant attention and affection. - lack of parental participation and interest. - o regular displays of fatigue or listlessness, falling asleep in class. - lack of trust in others, unpredictable.
+Where this is the case, this should be raised as a safeguarding concern. - Indicators may include: - unattended medical and dental needs. - consistent lack of supervision. - consistent hunger. - nutritional deficiencies. - inappropriate dress for weather conditions. - poor hygiene. - persistent (untreated) conditions (eg head lice or other skin disorders). - development delays (eg language, weight). - irregular or non-attendance at school or lateness. - demands for constant attention and affection. - lack of parental participation and interest. - regular displays of fatigue or listlessness, falling asleep in class. - lack of trust in others, unpredictable.